Chs000-00/CreateTogether/README.md

 # CreateTogether
-This is where he makes a mod.
+This is where he COOKS a mod.

 <img src="logo.png" width="150" alt="the mod's very epic logo" />

+Note: this mod is currently incomplete and may cause issues.
 Yes I know this code is gross-looking, but feel free to contribute with a pr.

 ## Getting started
 We recommend heading over to [the getting started section on our docs](https://docs.geode-sdk.org/getting-started/) for useful info on what to do next.

 ## Build instructions
-For more info, see [our docs](https://docs.geode-sdk.org/getting-started/create-mod#build)
+For more info, see [the geode docs](https://docs.geode-sdk.org/getting-started/create-mod#build)

-This project requires steamworks sdk!
-Install `steam_api64.dll` and `steam_api64.lib` into the `lib/` folder!
+~~This project requires steamworks sdk!
+Install `steam_api64.dll` and `steam_api64.lib` into the `lib/` folder!~~
+EDIT: Not anymore

 ```sh
 # Assuming you have the Geode CLI set up already